elm-tooling/elm-tooling-cli/docs/spec.md

 An earlier version of this document stored all tools in the same directory with the version appended to the file name: `~/.elm/elm-tooling/elm0.19.1`.
 That works, but has the downside of `elm0.19.1` being printed in example commands in `elm --help`.
 The same issue also occurs with `elm-format`.
 The nested folder structure also supports tools with several executables per version, such as Elm 0.18 (which has `elm`, `elm-make`, `elm-package`, `elm-reactor` and `elm-repl`).

-Consumers of `elm-tooling.json` must use the specified tools and must not use fallbacks if they are missing.
-Missing tools must be an error, or (if appropriate, and with the user’s permission) cause a download of the tool.
-Downloads should have security in mind.
+Consumers of `elm-tooling.json` MUST use the specified tools and MUST NOT use fallbacks if they are missing.
+Missing tools MUST be an error, or (if appropriate, and with the user’s permission) cause a download of the tool.
+Downloads SHOULD have security in mind.

 If a tool _could_ be specified in the `"tools"` field but isn’t, it is up to the consumer to choose what to do.

-Note: Tools, such as elm-test, that require Node.js must be installed with `npm` via package.json and must **not** be specified in the `"tools"` field.
+Note: Tools which are written in Node.js (such as [node-test-runner]) need to be installed with `npm` via `package.json` and MUST NOT be specified in the `"tools"` field.

 If the `"tools"` field is missing or empty, it means that the project wants to take advantage of other parts of `elm-tooling.json`, but isn’t ready to buy into `elm-tooling.json`’s way of handling tool locations.
 For example, an existing project might want to use `"entrypoints"` but is fine with continuing to use `npm` to install Elm for the time being.